revel/revel.github.io/modules/index.md

 - See the [modules config](../manual/routing.html#modules) in [`app/routes`](../manual/routing.html)

 ## Building a module
-### Views best paractices
+### Best Practices
-It is a good idea to make sure all your views are in their own namespace so that they will not conflict with other applications that your module is imported into.
+It's a good idea to make sure all your views are in their own namespace so that they will not conflict with other applications that your module is imported into.
 If you have a module called Reservation, it would be a good idea to have your view path look like `app/views/reservation/controller/action.html`